JoseRoca/WinFBX/docs/RichEdit/CTextFont2 Class.md

 #### Return value

+(GET) The character style handle.

-If the method succeeds, it returns **S_OK**.
-If the method fails, it returns one of the following COM error codes.
+(SET) If the method succeeds, it returns **S_OK**.
+If the method fails, it returns one of the following COM error code.

 | Return code | Description |
 | ----------- | ----------- |